UConn Huskies women's basketball

 The UConn Huskies women's basketball team is the college basketball program representing the University of Connecticut in Storrs, Connecticut, in the NCAA Division I women's basketball competition.
 They currently play in the Big East Conference.

-The UConn Huskies are the most successful women's basketball program in the nation, having won a record 12 NCAA Division I National Championships and a women's record four in a row, from 2013 through 2016, plus over 50 conference regular season and tournament championships.
-They have taken part in every NCAA tournament since 1989; as of the end of the 2018–19 season, this is the third-longest active streak in Division I. From 2008 to 2022, they appeared in a record 14 consecutive Final Fours.
+The UConn Huskies have won a record 12 NCAA Division I National Championships and a women's record four in a row, from 2013 through 2016, plus over 50 conference regular season and tournament championships.
+They have taken part in every NCAA tournament since 1989; as of the end of the 2024–25 season, this is the second-longest active streak in Division I. From 2008 to 2022, they appeared in a record 14 consecutive Final Fours.

 UConn owns the two longest winning streaks (men's or women's) in college basketball history.
 The longest streak, 111 straight wins, started with a win against Creighton University on November 23, 2014, and ended on March 31, 2017, when a buzzer-beater at the end of overtime caused a 66–64 loss in the 2017 NCAA Final Four to Mississippi State.
 The second streak counts 90 consecutive wins, including two undefeated seasons (2008–09 and 2009–10), and was delimited by two losses against Stanford, the first on April 6, 2008, in the National Semifinals of the NCAA Tournament, and the second – three seasons later – on December 19, 2010.
 The Huskies also own the longest winning streak in regular-season games in college history; after an overtime loss to Stanford on November 17, 2014, they won their next 126 regular-season games until a 68–57 loss to Baylor on January 3, 2019.

 UConn's current head coach is Luigi "Geno" Auriemma, who joined the team in 1985.
-Auriemma is the most successful coach in college basketball.
-His 1250 wins are the most by any NCAA coach in any sport, and his 1250–165 record as of April 2025 represents the highest winning percentage among NCAA basketball coaches (minimum 10 seasons), any level, men's or women's.
+His 1277 wins are the most by any NCAA coach in basketball, and his 1277–165 record as of February 2026 represents the highest winning percentage among NCAA basketball coaches (minimum 10 seasons), any level, men's or women's.

 UConn has also been one of the leaders in women's basketball attendance; the team plays its home games at both Harry A. Gampel Pavilion in Storrs and the PeoplesBank Arena in Hartford.

 History

+Connecticut Agricultural College (1899-1933)

+The land-grant college fielded basketball teams for women that it called Co-Ed in 1925.
+The 1925 team played seven games.
+The 1927 yearbook states "Basketball is the major sport for women students and the one by which girls secure the Co-ed major "C"."
+That team finished 3–4.

+The 1925 Nutmeg yearbook entry for the Connecticut Agricultural College women's basketball team, known as co-eds.

+The 1925 Nutmeg yearbook entry for the CT Agricultural College woman's basketball team does not include the results of any of the games they played.